 Preventing Stains and Etch Marks:

 Cleaning spills with a specially formulated natural-stone-safe cleaner is an important step in preventing either of these issues.
-As opposed to most household cleaners, a product like Granite Gold Daily Cleaner® is pH neutral, non-toxic and completely streak free.
+As opposed to most household cleaners, a product like Granite Gold Daily Cleaner® is pH neutral and completely streak free.
 This not only helps prevent damage to your stone’s seal, but also prevents the etching and staining issues outlined above.

 How do you know when it’s time to reseal?